 Capacity Claims are Unreliable

 Note that manufacturer’s claims for capacity can vary considerably from figures published by independent testers.
 The Tasman 45 looks a lot smaller than the Osprey Talon 44 for example though its claimed capacity is about the same.
 Part of it may depend on whether external pockets are included in the capacity measurement or not, so comparing one pack to another requires a consistent measuring methodology.

 Lastly on packs there is the issue of waterproofing.
 It is a fact of life that most packs will leak in sustained heavy rain.
 If you have a top pocket the stuff in here will probably get wet.
 You can use a pack cover.
-Advantages are they covers the top pocket as well as the body of the pack, they often come in bright colours (see cycle stores for fluoro green ones), which is great for being visible when road walking, once off the inside of your pack is very accessible, and they double to protect your pack when being transported in buses, planes, etc. Downsides are they won’t keep the pack dry, or floating, if you fall over in a river, and they weigh a bit.
-The alternative of a pack liner is that it can be a faff accessing things in the pack, watertightness if you fall in water and, well, weight again.
-Sooner or later you will probably start getting holes in a pack liner too, especially a light one.
-An alternative is just to put all critical things – sleeping bag, down jacket, spare clothes, maps, cellphone, first aid gear, food that will be affected by water – in water tight bags.
+Advantages are they cover the top pocket as well as the body of the pack; they sometimes come in bright colours (see cycle stores for fluoro green ones) which is great for being visible when road walking; once removed, the inside of your pack is very accessible; and they double to protect your pack when being transported in buses, planes, etc. Downsides are they won’t keep the pack dry, or floating, if you fall over in a river, and they weigh a bit.
+A pack liner, or at least a good, well sealed one, will keep your gear dry if you fall in a river, but it can make accessing things in the pack a faff, sooner or later you will probably start getting holes in it, and there is the weight issue again.
+An alternative is just to put only the critical things – sleeping bag, down jacket, spare clothes, maps, cellphone, first aid gear, food that will be affected by water – in separate water-tight bags.